- Design Philosophies

 If the structure is a building, for instance, the designer must create a plan that has suitable arrangement for rooms, corridors, stairways, windows, elevators, emergency exits etc and all this plan should be adapted to site so that it is feasible, accepted aesthetically and at a reasonable cost.
 This is called functional planning.

 2. Structural scheme:

-structural scheme is dependent on funtional planning.
-Structural scheme includes the location of columns in the buildings, it is to be worked out with the funtional plan and sufficent space must be anticipated between finished ceiling and finished floor for location of columns.
+structural scheme is dependent on functional planning.
+Structural scheme includes the location of columns in the buildings, it is to be worked out with the functional plan and sufficient space must be anticipated between finished ceiling and finished floor for location of columns.

 3. Structural analysis: